jimniels/blog/src/client/posts/2021-03-22-css-is-in-fact-awesome.md

 <img src="https://cdn.jim-nielsen.com/blog/2021/css-is-awesome-default.png" width="498" height="364" alt="The standard ‘CSS is awesome’ meme where the word ‘awesome’ flows outside of its containing box." />

 And we point and jest, that is merely us not liking—or understanding—the defaults inherent in CSS.
 The overflow is working here as specified.
 We simply haven’t learned or understood CSS on that deeper level.
-And we tend to make fun of what we don’t understand.

 This lack of understanding CSS at a deeper level has corollaries in JavaScript.
 For example, people will laugh at expressions in JavaScript like this: